 Apart from concerts, assemblies and special events, approval must be obtained prior to taking any photographs, recordings or videos around the School.
-At special events, parents are asked to photograph their own children and should never distribute, store or display photographs of others' children, in either electronic or printed form, without their express permission.
+At special events, parents are asked to photograph their own children and should never distribute, store or display photographs of others' children, in either electronic or printed form, without

+Page 6 of 14 AS22 Privacy Policy January 2025 their express permission.
 Similarly School emblems or icons should not be used without the express permission of the Principal.